scriptomika/orthomatic/README.md

 *Ortholog recovery using curated ortholog datasets and reciprocal best-match criterion.*

-This pipeline uses a set of protein queries in a representative taxon (extracted from a user-provided set of orthologous peptides) to BLAST-search user-provided protein fasta files (e.g., assembled & translated transcriptomes).
+This pipeline uses a set of protein (or nucleotide) queries in a representative taxon (extracted from a user-provided set of orthologous peptides) to BLAST-search user-provided protein (or nucleotide) fasta files (e.g., assembled & translated transcriptomes, metagenome assemblies, etc).

 Matches are then reciprocally BLASTed to the representative taxon's genome.
 Sequences satisfying the criterion of mutual-best-match are then pooled  and aligned by MAFFT.